 - A visual breakdown of Individual Usage of bandwidth that occurred during each single month of the billing period.
 (Annual and Termed entitlements)

 - A visual breakdown of Cumulative Usage of bandwidth that accumulated at each month in the billing period.
 (Annual and Termed entitlements)

 If needed, partners can export this information as a .csv file.

 The Licensing feature in Citrix Cloud enables customers of Citrix Service Providers (CSP) to monitor their licenses and usage for supported Citrix DaaS (formerly Citrix Virtual Apps and Desktops) products.
 CSPs can sign in under their customer’s Citrix Cloud account to view and export this information as well.
 For more information, see the following articles:

-Partner visibility into customer’s support tickets and notifications
+Partner visibility into customers’ notifications and support tickets

-Partners can view the support tickets and notifications for the connected customers.
-Partners can also filter the customer-specific notification and take action, like dismissing the notification.
+Partners can view notifications for their connected customers.
+Partners can also filter customer-specific notifications and take action, like dismissing the notification.
 Dismissed notifications don’t show up for the partner.
 However, customers can still see the notification in their account after they sign in to Citrix Cloud.

 Federated domains for Citrix Service Providers